Vyral/anne-stewart-blog/_posts/2020-09-10-q-what-are-the-latest-homebuyer-trends.md

 **3\.
 Home office space.** Now that a lot of us are working from home, some full-time and even indefinitely, having a home office space in your home is an obvious benefit.
 Perhaps you can convert an extra room, den, or another enclosed area.&nbsp;

 **4\.
-Personal spaces.** Those who have a family living with them perhaps may need two living areas in their new home so they can enjoy some alone time.&nbsp;
+Personal spaces.** Those who have family living with them may need two living areas in their new home so they can enjoy some alone time.&nbsp;

 On a related note, acreage properties are making a strong comeback due to the exodus of people from larger cities.
-I’ve been getting a lot of calls from Californains wanting to move up here to get away from city living.
+I’ve been getting a lot of calls from Californians wanting to move up here to get away from city living.
 The condo and townhome market, on the other hand, hasn’t been drastically affected.
 People are still buying these properties because they’re affordable, and affordability will always be a top priority.
 I will say, though, that a lot of condo owners are ready to buy a home and add more space to their lives or be closer to family and friends.&nbsp;

 So if you’re curious about your home’s worth or want to know what renovations you can make to sell it for top dollar, give me a call or send me an email.
 I’d love to help you.